Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2020_Mukul_Kumar_Jha.md

 #### Overall Experience

-I got introduced to Submitty last year and from the very beginning, I loved the Submitty's objective and friendly environment, thanks to [Matthew Peveler](https://github.com/MasterOdin) for helping me with the onboarding and valueable feedbacks through your reviews.
+I got introduced to Submitty last year and from the very beginning, I loved the Submitty's objective and friendly environment, thanks to [Matthew Peveler](https://github.com/MasterOdin) for helping me with the onboarding and valuable feedbacks through your reviews.
 I am very thankful to [Barbara Cutler](https://github.com/bmcutler), Submitty, RPI, and the GSoC team for giving me this chance and for bringing in this amazing experience full of learning and fun.
 Complete project involved a lot of learning and challenges.
 I loved collaborating with RPI faculty and students and enjoyed working on the project used by not only RPI but a number of other universities across the globe.
 During the whole summer, all of my project mentors were super awesome and super supportive and I learned a lot from them.
 Special thanks to [Barbara Cutler](https://github.com/bmcutler), [Eli Schiff](https://github.com/elihschiff), [Shail Patel](https://github.com/shailpatels), [Evan Maicus](https://github.com/emaicus), [Matthew Peveler](https://github.com/MasterOdin).
 They helped me with designing the new interface and gave me interesting developer tips during the whole project, I also enjoyed reviewing other developers code.